Uranus: Rings

 The Uranian rings are composed of extremely dark particles, which vary in size from micrometres to a fraction of a metre.
 Thirteen distinct rings are presently known, the brightest being the ε ring.
-All except two rings of Uranus are extremely narrow – they are usually a few kilometres wide.
+All except the two rings of Uranus are extremely narrow—they are usually a few kilometres wide.
 The rings are probably quite young; the dynamics considerations indicate that they did not form with Uranus.
 The matter in the rings may once have been part of a moon (or moons) that was shattered by high-speed impacts.
 From numerous pieces of debris that formed as a result of those impacts, only a few particles survived, in stable zones corresponding to the locations of the present rings.

 William Herschel described a possible ring around Uranus in 1789.
 This sighting is generally considered doubtful, because the rings are quite faint, and in the two following centuries none were noted by other observers.
 Still, Herschel made an accurate description of the epsilon ring's size, its angle relative to Earth, its red colour, and its apparent changes as Uranus travelled around the Sun.
 The ring system was definitively discovered on 10 March 1977 by James L. Elliot, Edward W. Dunham, and Jessica Mink using the Kuiper Airborne Observatory.
 The discovery was serendipitous; they planned to use the occultation of the star SAO 158687 (also known as HD 128598) by Uranus to study its atmosphere.
 When their observations were analysed, they found that the star had disappeared briefly from view five times both before and after it disappeared behind Uranus.
 They concluded that there must be a ring system around Uranus.
-Later they detected four additional rings.
+Later, they detected four additional rings.
 The rings were directly imaged when Voyager 2 passed Uranus in 1986.
 Voyager 2 also discovered two additional faint rings, bringing the total number to eleven.

 In December 2005, the Hubble Space Telescope detected a pair of previously unknown rings.
 The largest is located twice as far from Uranus as the previously known rings.
 These new rings are so far from Uranus that they are called the "outer" ring system.
 Hubble also spotted two small satellites, one of which, Mab, shares its orbit with the outermost newly discovered ring.
 The new rings bring the total number of Uranian rings to 13.
 In April 2006, images of the new rings from the Keck Observatory yielded the colours of the outer rings: the outermost is blue and the other one red.
 One hypothesis concerning the outer ring's blue colour is that it is composed of minute particles of water ice from the surface of Mab that are small enough to scatter blue light.
 In contrast, Uranus's inner rings appear grey.

+Although the Uranian rings are very difficult to directly observe from Earth, advances in digital imaging have allowed several amateur astronomers to successfully photograph the rings with red or infrared filters; telescopes with apertures as small as 36 cm may be able to detect the rings with proper imaging equipment.